MiloosN5/FrontendMentor_OrderSummary_Challenge/README.md

 ### What I learned

 * Getting my project on the localhost using Parcel bundler.
 When using this bundler, we link our main sass file into the index.html, rather than linking compiled css file.
+Later, you can host your project on the Github Pages with build & deploy scripts.
+Note: After executing build script, Parcel generated urls with "/" that Github Pages can't resolve.
+The solution is to have "./" instead of "/".
+For that purpose, you should add "--public-url ./"" in build script.
 * Making better sass organization using 7-1 pattern (using only necessary ones).
 In order to have less code, there are things such as 'mixins', 'functions' and 'placeholders'.
 All of them were used in this project.
 * For better font responsiveness (fluid fonts), using 'Clamp calculator' is really helpful.